 Holmes Targeted Gullible Investors and Board Members Who Looked Past Technical Details

 Few people with a solid science background backed Theranos or served on its board of directors.
 Instead, Holmes wooed top a-list board members such as former secretaries of state George Schultz and Henry Kissinger with grandiose promises of revolutionizing the blood testing process.
 Holmes’ strength was in confidently selling the future impact of her device on multiple industry sectors, from health care to defense.

-Holmes said her company was able to conduct a complete battery of tests from just one drop of blood, where traditional testing would require several vials.
+Holmes said her company was able to conduct a complete battery of tests from just one drop of blood, whereas traditional testing would require several vials.
 But when pressed for technical details, Holmes remained elusive, saying, “a chemistry is performed so that a chemical reaction occurs and generates a signal from the chemical interaction with the sample, which is translated into a result, which is then reviewed by certified laboratory personnel.”

 Theranos Will Likely not Survive After Fraud Allegations